Dan503/react-time-input-polyfill/README.md

 # TO DO

--   Fix mode getting set from blank when hours and minutes are set
 -   Apply tests to Class component version
 -   Fix class component version not working
 -   convert the Cypress test suite into a separate package